thanhuwe8/dpf/README.md

 A library used to review derivatives pricing

-Some of key functionalities that Riskfolio-Lib offers:
+Some of key functionalities that dpf offers:

 - Analytical formulae for different plain vanilla and exotic options: